OpenEvalProject/evals/manuscripts/elife-102542/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/102542/elife-102542-fig3-v1.jpg)

-**Figure 3.:** Acanthochitona discrepans as an example.MLGs are distinguished by colours, at the top of the diagram and in the key at bottom showing the number of orthologs.
+**Figure 3.:** MLGs are distinguished by colours, at the top of the diagram and in the key at bottom showing the number of orthologs.
 Each row is the reconstructed karyotype of the ancestor of living Polyplacophora, the order Chitonida sensu lato, and the genus Acanthochitona.
 Reconstructed chromosomes on each row are numbered in order of size from largest (left) to smallest (right); chromosome fusions are highlighted with chromosome numbers in black boxes.
 This presentation highlights the extent of shifts especially in comparison to the molluscan or polyplacophoran ancestor.

 ![Figure 4.](https://cdn.elifesciences.org/articles/102542/elife-102542-fig4-v1.jpg)